oracle/macaron/docs/source/pages/using.rst

 Analyzing an artifact with a PURL string
 ----------------------------------------

-Macaron can analyze an artifact (and it dependencies) to determine its supply chain security posture.
+Macaron can analyze an artifact (and its dependencies) to determine its supply chain security posture.
 To analyze an artifact, you need to provide the PURL identifier of the artifact:

  .. code-block::